TEDMED Talk:

 Bio

 Basting is author of numerous articles and four books, Creative Care: A Revolutionary Approach to Dementia and Elder Care (Harper One, 2020), The Penelope Project: An Arts-based Odyssey to Change Elder-care (University of Iowa Press, 2016) co-edited with Maureen Towey and Ellie Rose; Forget Memory: Creating better lives for people with dementia (2009) and The Stages of Age: Performing Age in Contemporary American Culture.
-Named a MacArthur “Genius” Fellow, Basting is also the recipient of an Ashoka Fellowship, Rockefeller Fellowship, a Brookdale National Fellowship for leadership in Geriatrics and Gerontology, The Randy Martin Spirit Award, and numerous major grants across the arts and social services.
+Named a MacArthur “Genius” Fellow, Basting is also the recipient of an Ashoka Fellowship, Rockefeller Fellowship, a Brookdale National Fellowship for Leadership in Geriatrics and Gerontology, The Randy Martin Spirit Award, and numerous major grants across the arts and social services.

-As both a scholar and artist, Basting has written or produced a dozen plays and public performances, including the collaborative projects Wendy’s Neverland (a reimagining of Peter Pan with 12 rural KY nursing homes in 2019), Slightly Bigger Women (an intergenerational reimagining of Little Women in 2015), The Islands of Milwaukee (a 2014 collaboration with Sojourn Theater and aging services orgs to reach elders living alone) and Finding Penelope (2011, with Sojourn Theater), a play inspired by a year of intergenerational conversations about the myth of Penelope from Homer’s Odyssey, and professionally staged in a long-term-care community.
+As both a scholar and artist, Basting has written or produced a dozen plays and public performances, including the collaborative projects Wendy’s Neverland (a reimagining of Peter Pan with 12 rural Kentucky nursing homes in 2019), Slightly Bigger Women (an intergenerational reimagining of Little Women in 2015), The Islands of Milwaukee (a 2014 collaboration with Sojourn Theater and aging services organizations to reach elders living alone) and Finding Penelope (2011, with Sojourn Theater), a play inspired by a year of intergenerational conversations about the myth of Penelope from Homer’s Odyssey, and professionally staged in a long-term-care community.

 Short Bio

 Her books include Creative Care: A Revolutionary Approach to Elder and Dementia Care (Harper), Penelope: An Arts-based Odyssey to Transform Eldercare (U of Iowa), and Forget Memory: Creating Better Lives for People with Dementia (Johns Hopkins).
 Internationally recognized for her speaking and her innovative work, Anne is the recipient of a MacArthur “Genius” Fellowship, and numerous major awards and grants.
-She believes that creative engagement can and should be infused into every aging care system and has trained/consulted with Meals on Wheels, libraries, home care companies, senior centers, memory cafes, museums, adult day programs, and every level of long-term care.
+She believes that creative engagement can and should be infused into every care system and has trained/consulted with Meals on Wheels, libraries, home care companies, senior centers, memory cafes, museums, adult day programs, and every level of long-term care.

 Instagram: adbasting;